dirceu-jr/igapo/README.md

 Urban socio-environmental problems identified in Curitiba includes air pollution, water pollution and environmental degradation ([references](#references)).

-This project is developed with the objective of creating low cost water monitoring stations, enabling the creation of a dense monitoring network with the capacity to locate occurrences of water pollution.
+This project is developed with the objective of creating low-cost water monitoring stations, enabling the creation of a dense monitoring network with the capacity to locate occurrences of water pollution and contamination.

-With community and educational purposes in mind, I am being open about suppliers, configurations, and software.
+With community and educational purposes in mind, information about suppliers, configurations, and software are all open-source.

 The current state of the project is hardware and software prototyping.
-The prototype was tested on the _Atuba River_, near a place known as [_Ecobarreira do Atuba_](https://www.instagram.com/ecobarreira_diegosaldanha/).
-It was on for 36 hours, the battery died at the end of the night (6 AM) and it didn't turned back on when the sun recharged the battery.
+A prototype was tested on the _Atuba River_, near a place known as [_Ecobarreira do Atuba_](https://www.instagram.com/ecobarreira_diegosaldanha/).
+It was "on" for 36 hours, but the battery died at the end of the night and it didn't turned back "on" when the sun recharged the battery.

-I worked on the software to use the microcontroller's "deep sleep" mode and on my desk the battery lasted over 100 hours sending data every 6 minutes.
+The software has been improved to use the microcontroller's "deep sleep" mode and on the desk the battery lasted over 100 hours sending data every 6 minutes.
 Unfortunately it has a bad performance in the rain.
 Probably the Micro USB connection do not work well with water.
-I ordered a new connection option.

 This is the prototype deployed: